olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 33. What is the difference between `interface` and `type`?
 **Answer:**
+**Literal Definitions:**
+- **Interface**: A contract that defines the shape of an object.
+Can be extended and merged.
+- **Type**: A type alias that can represent any type, including unions, intersections, and primitives.

 ```typescript
 // Interface - can be extended and merged
 interface User {